-The data in a PCB netlist may look simple and unintuitive, but it can be a big help when reusing an outdated design or importing design data from another program.
-Most designers are probably familiar with a schematic netlist, but there are multiple netlists for any PCB design.
-Let’s take a look at the power of netlists and how you can bring them into your design process.
+The data in a PCB netlist file may look simple and unintuitive, but it can be a big help when reusing an outdated design or importing design data from another program.
+Most designers are probably familiar with a schematic netlist, but there are multiple netlist files for any PCB design.
+Let’s take a look at the power of PCB netlists and how you can bring them into your design process.

 Since Altium Designer® is an integrated system, much of the data being synchronized between the schematic and the PCB layout happens behind the scenes.
 The “Update PCB Document” on the schematic side, and commands like “Validate PCB Project”, “Update Schematics”, or “Import Changes” from the PCB side keep the netlist updated and the connectivity synchronized.

 The result of this project synchronization is displayed to the designer as “Connection Lines”, which is how the netlist file is graphically displayed in the layout (see the image below).
 If you’ve paid attention to the automatically-assigned net names in Altium Designer, you’ll notice that these names refer to some connection in the schematic.
 These nets are then mirrored in the PCB layout.

 Just so you know what a PCB netlist file looks like, the image below shows a small portion for a design.
 This is just a simple text file (ASCII file) that can be opened by any text editor.

 Without getting too much into the gory details, a PCB netlist file specifies different ports on components and the net to which they are connected.
 This is all specified in a standard format, making it very easy for different programs to read each other’s netlists.
 This leads us to one great benefit of keeping an up-to-date PCB netlist; you can import a netlist file from another design into a new project.